 Required Class Attire & Hair Style

 Proper ballet introduction requires the appropriate dress, shoes, and hair styles.
 Please be sure to correctly prepare your little one for class by adhering to the following requirements. *No jewelry (except for post earrings) is allowable in class.
+Please see the dress code section of the the website.

 Here At LOLPA we aspire to inspirational excellence in our performance production.